Help Centre

 Basic Coverage

-In most cases, your supplemental and prescription drug coverage will be valid for 12 months from the date you arrive in Canada.
-If you are still eligible after this, you must apply to extend your IFHP coverage or contact the Immigration, Refugees, Citizenship Canada office in your area.
+In most cases, your supplemental and prescription medication coverage will be valid for 12 months from the date you arrive in Canada.
+If you are still eligible after this, you must apply to extend your IFHP coverage.

 If there are specific services you are looking to receive, please have your health care provider contact us to determine if you are eligible for a benefit or service.
 You can also see your eligibility through the Secure Beneficiary Web Portal.